cgrayson/batman-classifieds/README.md

 ## Extra notes ##

 If you're using AdBlock you're going to want to disable it while using this website.
 Some of divs have an id of 'show-ad' which is blocked via the extension.

+If you run into an error such as this:
+ActionView::Template::Error (Couldn't find User with id=2), make sure to clear your browser cache.
+This can happen if you run the app, login, reset the db and re-open the app.